mikhoul/TabsPaneMikhoulFork/README.md

 **How to install the extension:**

-    1- Download the zipped chrome-extension directory
+    1- Download the zipped chrome-extension folder
 	2- Unzip the archive on your computer in a folder
 	3- Go to "chrome://extensions
 	4- Enable the Dev Mode in Chrome